 Service fees and meals

-A service fee of $100 CAD/USD each way per child per flight applies, regardless of fare selected.
+A service fee of $100 CAD/USD each way per child per flight applies, regardless of fare you select.

 - North America and Caribbean Business Class and International Business Class,

-- International Economy Class, except on flights to/from Sun and Caribbean locations (OnBoard Café service is available on those flights).
+- International Economy Class, except on flights to/from Sun and Caribbean locations (Air Canada Café service is available on those flights).

 Credit card only cabins

-Important: We've transitioned to credit card only cabins on all Air Canada and Air Canada rouge flights, as well as on Air Canada Express flights operated by Jazz.
+All Air Canada and Air Canada rouge flights, as well as Air Canada Express flights operated by Jazz have credit card only cabins.

 How to request the UM service